dotnet/arcade/Documentation/TeamProcess/One-Pagers/improved-container-image-lifecycle-arcade-10349.md

 The major risk in this portion of the epic is finding and updating all container usages by product teams, and making sure that moving them to the latest versions of the container images doesn't break their builds/tests because of missing artifacts.
 Our goal is to use docker tags to label the latest known good of each container image, and replace usages of specific docker image tags with a `<os>-<version>-<other-identifying-info>-latest` tag.
 That way, much like with helix images, their builds and tests will be updated automatically when we deploy a new latest version.
 In the transition to latest images, we may find that older versions of a container may have different versions of artifacts installed on those containers, which could affect builds and tests.
 We will need to be prepared to help product teams identify these issues and work through them.

 - What are your assumptions?

-Assumptions include:
   - The Matrix of Truth work will enable us to identify all pipelines and branches that are using docker containers and which images they are using
   - We will be able to extend the existing publishing infrastructure to also idetify images that are due for removal
   - All of our existing base images can be replaced with MAR-approved images
   - Most of the official build that is currently built in docker containers can be built on Mariner
   - MAR-approved images are updated with OS patches and CVE fixes

 - What are your unknowns?

-Unknowns include:
   - How will we identify the LKG for each docker image?
   - What testing is currently in place for docker images, so that we can have confidence that updating the `latest` image will not break product teams?
   - What is the rollback story for the `latest` tagging scheme?
-- If the MAR-approved images are not updated on a regular basis, how do we apply OS patches and CVE fixes to the base operating systems?

 - What dependencies will this epic/feature(s) have?